-Therapy for Depression can be very effective.
+Therapy for one's depression can be very effective.

-THE GOOD NEWS: Depression is treatable.
+THE GOOD NEWS: Depression is very treatable.
 Counseling can and does help many people overcome this disabling condition and resume a healthy life.

 Are you experiencing any of the following symptoms?